Time Out for Toddlers are no longer recommended. Here is a step by step guide on how to use Time In when disciplining your child.

 My tot nodded in understanding.

-Set up your toddler for success and trust them to do better
+Discipline should set your toddler up for success and show them you trust them to do better next time.

 Later that day, my tot had great fun cutting ribbons and paper.
 And gently, I reminded my tot one more time that it was not alright to use scissors to cut my hair – or anyone else’s hair either.